Is it possible to stimulate your thyroid with certain exercises?

 Hopefully, you’re ready to start exercising after reading about all of these benefits!

 These are normal questions that almost all patients have so let’s take a second and answer them.

 Below you will find my recommendations on how to exercise, how frequently you should be exercising, and the benefits of certain exercises over others:

 - Weekly strength training – Strength training is one of the best exercises you can do for your thyroid because it helps to build muscle mass which can improve your metabolism.
 Always incorporate some kind of strength training into your regimen.
 No more than 1-3 times per week, however.

-- Weekly yoga - Yoga is a great way to both exercise, improve your flexibility, and reduce your stress.
+- Weekly yoga – Yoga is a great way to exercise, improve your flexibility, and reduce your stress.
 Yoga can enhance your breathing, improve your cortisol and keep you active (5).

-- Daily walking - No matter what types of exercises you choose to do throughout the week you should always supplement these with daily low-intensity activity.
+- Daily walking – No matter what types of exercises you choose to do throughout the week you should always supplement these with daily low-intensity activity.
 This could include walking, doing normal chores throughout the house, swimming, going for a light jog, etc. Pretty much anything that keeps you active throughout the day should be a priority.
-This should be IN ADDITION to whatever higher intensity exercises you choose to do throughout the week.
+This should be IN ADDITION to whatever higher-intensity exercises you choose to do throughout the week.

-- Periodic/episodic high-intensity interval training - Lastly, you'll also want to incorporate some episodes of high-intensity interval training.
-This includes exercises which get your heart rate up to 70% of normal (6), require a lot of energy expenditure, and which leave you breathless.
-You can get this kind of exercise with certain aerobic exercise like spin class, cycling, sprinting, etc. Don't overdo it, however, because excessive exercise can actually drop your thyroid function (more on that below).
+- Periodic/episodic high-intensity interval training – Lastly, you’ll also want to incorporate some episodes of high-intensity interval training.
+This includes exercises that get your heart rate up to 70% of normal (6), require a lot of energy expenditure, and which leave you breathless.
+You can get this kind of exercise with certain aerobic exercises like spin class, cycling, sprinting, etc. Don’t overdo it, however, because excessive exercise can actually drop your thyroid function (more on that below).